MichaelShawUK/rock-paper-scissors/README.md

 		cpu = scissors ? return "You Win!
 Rock beats scissors : return "You Lose!
 Paper beats Rock"

 4 Create function that allows n number of rounds to be played
+	Create function that takes number of rounds as input create variables to track player and cpu score for loop for n number of rounds call playRound function
+		inspect return value for winner
+		increment winners score variable
+	compare user's and cpu's score
+	output winner as string